Thanks to Premier Protein for sponsoring this post!

 One of my favorite ways to fuel my body with protein is with shakes.
 While I’ll frequently make my own at home by mixing my favorite powders with milk, when I’m super busy, on-the-go, or just plain lazy, that’s when I’ll reach for one of Premier Protein’s pre-made shakes.
 They provide a boost of protein (30 grams of it!) plus vitamins & minerals, all in one super convenient, portable little package.
 They also come in so many delicious flavors too – including Vanilla, Strawberries & Cream, Bananas & Cream, Caramel, Chocolate, Peaches & Cream and Cookies & Cream.
 In addition to post and pre-workouts, I also enjoy them for a quick breakfast when I am rushing around in the morning, and also as an afternoon snack!

-Also, as a nature enthusiasts, I’m happy to see that Premier Protein is making moves to help protect and restore the health of the planet.
+Also, as a nature enthusiast, I’m happy to see that Premier Protein is making moves to help protect and restore the health of the planet.
 For example, just last week, they announced their new Earth First packaging.
 This means that all of their ready-made protein shakes will now come in FSC®-certified Tetra Pak cartons with re-sealable plant-based caps derived from sugarcane, which are more eco-friendly and sustainable!
 The new packaging will help reduce the brand’s environmental footprint across the entire value chain – from sourcing and production, to use and disposal.
 This covers not only greenhouse gas emissions, but also resource use, waste, water and chemicals.

 Now let’s take a look at each individual part of the packaging.
 First up – the cartons.
 Not only are they durable and lightweight, they’re also recyclable and newly FSC®-certified, meaning the materials used have been responsibly sourced.
 They’re made of mostly from paper, which comes from sustainably managed forests where trees can continue to grow.
 And once the Tetra Pak cartons are recycled, the paper fiber inside can be re-used to make new products, like tissues, coloring books, and even building materials.